aws-samples/hyperledger-on-kubernetes/fabric-main/README.md

 ```

 ### Step 5: Confirm the test cases ran successfully
-The test cases are run by deploying two Kubernetes pods:
+The test cases are run by deploying the following Kubernetes pods:

 * fabric-deployment-test-fabric-abac.yaml
+* fabric-deployment-test-fabric-marbles.yaml
 * fabric-deployment-test-fabric-marbles-workshop.yaml

-which execute the scripts 'test-fabric-abac.sh' and 'test-fabric-marbles-workshop.sh'.
+which execute the scripts 'test-fabric-abac.sh', 'test-fabric-marbles.sh' and 'test-fabric-marbles-workshop.sh'.
 These will run in the org1
 namespace, and will act as Fabric clients, executing actions against the Fabric network.
 You should check the results
 of the test cases to make sure they complete successfully.